prkumar/uplink/README.rst

 ============
 Want to report a bug, request a feature, or contribute code to Uplink?
 Checkout the `Contribution Guide`_ for where to start.
-Thank you for taking the time to improve an open source project 💜
+Thank you for taking the time to improve an open source project :purple_heart:

 .. |Build Status| image:: https://travis-ci.org/prkumar/uplink.svg?branch=master
    :target: https://travis-ci.org/prkumar/uplink